About This Test:

 Results: Results in both chart and graph form.
-Safe and Target reference ranges apply.
+“Safe” and “Target” reference ranges apply.

 Short Overview: When functioning correctly, our pineal glands release melatonin into the bloodstream at night time causing drowsiness.
 When not functioning correctly, sleep may be disrupted or sporadic.
 This can be a result of many possible factors including long term sleep disruption due to work, lifestyle or health.
 Melatonin also regulates pathways central to the immune response while abnormal melatonin secretion alters the immune function.

 Why use this test?
 Test results will reveal if your Melatonin production is in sync with the day night cycle known as the Circadian Rhythm or rather a Free Running State.
 Abnormal results may trigger further investigation and possible treatment.
-The results for this test are displayed in graph and chart form.

 Sustained high vitamin B12 supplementation is known to interfere with melatonin and it is advised that use of B12 is ceased 1 week prior to testing only if a 'clear result' is required.
 More information can bee found within your test kit package.